huang-julien/bringing-server-components-to-vue/slides.md

 # Hello 👋 I'm Julien

-## And i'm a great fan of Open-Source
+## I'm a great fan of Open-Source

+## And the frontend technical lead at Leetchi

 <img v-drag="[36,171,225,225]" src="/assets/pfp.jpg" class="rounded-full" />